coders-school/templates/module1/01-template-functions.md

 ```
 <!-- .element: class="fragment fade-in" -->

 We will have a compilation error.
-Compiler will not deduce parameter, because our template function takes only one type, and both parameters have to be of the same type.
-We can fix this by adding a new version of template of add function.
+The compiler will not deduce parameter, because our template function takes only one type, and both parameters have to be of the same type.
+We can fix this by adding a new version of the template of add function.
 <!-- .element: class="fragment fade-in" -->

 ```c++